Supporting nowcasting applications

-This can through the visual identification and characterisation of the weather systems, assessment via more advance quantitative products, or a short-term prediction using probabilistic products that rely on data from MTG imagers.
+This can be done through the visual identification and characterisation of weather systems, their quantitative assessment via more advanced quantitative products, or very short-range prediction using extrapolated or probabilistic products that rely on data from MTG imagers.

 Applications benefiting from the spectral imagery mission, achieved through the Flexible Combined Imager (FCI) instrument:

-- Improved meteorological information about the rapid processes of the atmospheric water cycle, resulting in improved severe weather forecasts & early warnings.
+- Improved meteorological information about the rapid processes of the atmospheric water cycle, resulting in improved severe weather forecasts and early warnings.

-- True colour imagery available for first time, supported by new 0.44 µm & 0.51 µm channels.
+- True colour imagery available for first time, supported by new 0.44µm and 0.51µm channels.

-- Improved aerosol retrievals, especially over land — important for volcanic ash & air quality monitoring.
+- Improved aerosol retrievals, especially over land — important for volcanic ash and air quality monitoring.